FrankDocu/Lichess-Development-Onboarding/Username-policy.md

 If a username is deemed inappropriate, the user account should be closed.
-Adding a shadowban before closing the account, will ensure that the email address can't be used to create a new account.
+Adding a shadowban before closing the account will ensure that the email address can't be used to create a new account.

 Usernames are public and displayed all over the site.
 They will be read by kids using lichess.